kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 These files are used to sign the JWTs (authentication tokens) of users currently logged in.
 Deleting them would simply log out each user, forcing them to log in again.

+The `rsa_key.pem` (private key) file could be considered mildly sensitive.
+In principle, it could be used to forge login sessions to your server, though in practice, doing so would require additional knowledge of various UUIDs (e.g., taken from a copy of your database).
+Also, any data obtained with a forged session would still be encrypted with personal and/or organization keys, so brute-forcing the relevant master password in order to obtain those keys would still be required.

+Nevertheless, encrypting the private key is recommended if you're concerned that someone else might be able to access to it (e.g., when uploaded to cloud storage).

 ### The `icon_cache` dir

 _**Backup optional.**_